ParisNeo/Gpt4All-webui/README.md

 [![GitHub stars](https://img.shields.io/github/stars/ParisNeo/Gpt4All-webui)](https://github.com/ParisNeo/Gpt4All-webui/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/ParisNeo/Gpt4All-webui)](https://github.com/ParisNeo/Gpt4All-webui/network)

 This is a Flask web application that provides a chat UI for interacting with the GPT4All chatbot.
+GPT4All is a language model built by Nomic-AI, a company specializing in natural language processing.
+The app uses Nomic-AI's API to communicate with the GPT4All model, which runs locally on the user's PC.
 The app allows users to send messages to the chatbot and view its responses in real-time.
 Additionally, users can export the entire chat history in text or JSON format.

 **Note for Windows users:** At the moment, Nomic-AI has not provided a wheel for Windows, so you will need to use the app with the Windows Subsystem for Linux (WSL).
 We apologize for any inconvenience this may cause.